d-bl/MAE-gf/docs/droste.md

 ### Generate diagrams (color coded / threads)

+The first step is the Alternate stich ground.
-After completing the stitches in the form below, press <span class="elem">go</span> for the desired type of units.
+After completing the stitches for the second step in the form below, press <span class="elem">go</span> for the desired type of units.
 In the page that will appear next, click the ![](../images/wand.png) in the advanced section for the thread diagram.